-UPDATE 1-China car sales drop at steepest rate in almost seven years
+UPDATE 2-China car sales drop at steepest pace in almost seven years

 China’s auto market grew 3 percent last year, according to CAAM data, but was still sharply down from a 13.7 percent gain in 2016 that was aided by a purchase tax cut on smaller cars.

-Sales of new-energy vehicles – a category comprising electric battery cars and plug-in electric hybrid vehicles – remained robust, up 37.6 percent in November, though slowed from a month earlier.
-(Reporting by Yilei Sun in Beijing and Adam Jourdan in Shanghai; Editing by Himani Sarkar and Darren Schuettler)
+Sales of new-energy vehicles (NEV), a category comprising electric battery cars and plug-in electric hybrid vehicles, remained robust, increasing 37.6 percent in November.